Skip to content

 Chatter Mobile

-Chatter Mobile was the standalone iOS and Android app Salesforce provided to give users access to their Chatter feed, posts, files, and notifications on a phone or tablet.
+Chatter Mobile was the standalone iOS and Android app Salesforce shipped to put a user's Chatter feed, posts, files, and notifications on a phone or tablet.

 § 01